JochenKalmbach/StackWalker/README.md

 ### Displaying the callstack of an exception

-With this `StackWalker` you can also display the callstack inside an exception handler.
+With this `StackWalker` you can also display the callstack inside an structured exception handler.
 You only need to write a filter-function which does the stack-walking:

 ```c++
 // The exception filter function: